jsulpis/webgl-libs-comparison/README.md

 ## Global requirements

-- canvas positionned with CSS (not created by the lib)
+- canvas positionned and sized in CSS (not created by the lib)
-- support WebGL 2 (GLSL version 3.30)
+- support for WebGL 2 (GLSL version 3.30)
 - types
 - works on the server (SSR/SSG) and on a web worker (OffscreenCanvas)
 - control over vertex and fragment shaders